bowtietech/cam_test/server/README.md

     - Concatenate logs on the server to keep the cam's memory free
     - Add a registration route for new cameras
     - Would document with numpydoc style or equivalent for doc generation and readability
+    - Databases would be used
+    - Front end would be reactive (Vue, React, etc.)
+- In the current system, two clients could request and get logs from slightly different times than expected, but the logs are timestamped internally, so shouldn't cause any issues.